CodingWithCalvin/VS-OpenInNotepadPlusPlus/README.md

 ## Description

-A Visual Studio extension that adds a menu command that lets you open any solution, project, folder or file in Notepad++.
+A Visual Studio extension that adds a right-click context menu command that allows you to open the solution file, project file, or file in Notepad++.

-This extension is for those times where you have a project open in Visual Studio and you want to be able to quickly open it in Notepad++.

 ## Prerequisite